Directory of U.S. Military Rockets and Missiles

 RQ-2

-Copyright © 2004-2006 Andreas Parsch
+Copyright © 2004-2024 Andreas Parsch

 General Atomics RQ/MQ-1 Predator

-The Predator is the U.S. Air Force's first operational tactical multimission UAV.
+The Predator was the U.S. Air Force's first operational tactical multimission UAV.
 In January 1994, General Atomics Aeronautical Systems Inc. (GA-ASI) was awarded an ACTD (Advanced Concept Technology Demonstration) contract by DARPA for the Predator, which was to fulfill a requirement known as "Tier II" MAE (Medium Altitude Endurance) UAV.
 The Predator, which first flew in July 1994, was based on GA-ASI's earlier Gnat-750 UAV, which was itself derived from Amber vehicle, built in the late 1980s.
 While still under development, the Predator was first used operationally in July 1995 in Albania to monitor Serbian installations.
 Two vehicles were lost during these missions.
 The ACTD phase of the program ended in June 1996, and the first LRIP (Low Rate Initial Production) contract for Predator was subsequently awarded in August 1997.

 Photo: General Atomics